Solutions

 Is the sun beaming through your windows?
 Shade them from the outside.
 This will prevent heat from direct sun from entering the property and is far more effective than just closing internal blinds or curtains.

 Perforated materials work best because they preserve a view out.
 For example, perforated paper packaging materials could be taped to the outside of the glass to block out the heat but preserve a view, and then recycled when no longer required.
-Net curtain material could be applied to the exterior of the glazing and washed from time to time
+Mesh fabric could be applied to the exterior of the glazing and washed from time-to-time.

-A less temporary solution would be to adapt Velux’s anti-heat awning product, which rolls up, and is sold as a solution for a roof window but could be fixed vertically with the help of a handyman.
+A less temporary solution would be to adapt Velux’s anti-heat awning product, a mesh fabric which rolls up, and is sold as a solution for a roof window but can sometimes be fixed above a normal window with the help of a handyman.

 More discussion on these blog posts: Stick Perforated Material to Your Glazing & Install External Shading on your Roof Windows